Expanded museum gives boost to Tel Aviv art scene

 But perhaps as much a pull as the artwork is the building itself.

-Individual, rectangular galleries are levelled around an 87-foot-tall, spiralling atrium known as the "lightfall," where sunlight is reflected against angled walls from top to bottom.
+Individual, rectangular galleries are leveled around an 87-foot-tall, spiralling atrium known as the "lightfall", where sunlight is reflected against angled walls from top to bottom.
 Visitors can see through the atrium to other floors and halls.

 The museum is next door to Israel's opera house and a short walk from both the Tel Aviv cinema and the national theatre -- which reopened this month after years of renovation, adding another spark to the country's cultural hub.